 If your hand causes you to sin, cut it off.
 It is better for you to enter into life maimed, rather than having two hands, to go to hell, into the fire that shall never be quenched; where 'Their worm does not die, and the fire is not quenched.'

 The angel concluded his message saying … Here is the patience of the saints; who keep the commandments of God and the faith of Jesus.
-I suspect that this will be a great consolation for those who will be on the receiving end of Antichrist's persecution and murder … when they hear these words proclaimed from the skies by this awesome angel.
-They will assure them that their trials are only temporary but their tormentors will suffer forever in the Lake of Fire ... and that a dramatic reversal of circumstances is just around the corner.
-It will only be a matter of time and only require a bit of patience.
+I suspect that this will be a great consolation for those who will be on the receiving end of Antichrist's persecution and murders.
+When they hear these words being proclaimed from the skies by God's awesome angel, it will assure them that their trials are only temporary and remind them that their tormentors will soon be disposed of in the Lake of Fire ... a dramatic reversal of circumstances that is just around the corner.
+All will just be a matter of time ... and only require a bit of patience.

 Then I heard a voice from heaven saying, [NU omits: to me] ‘Write: Blessed are the dead who die in the Lord from now on.’
 ‘Yes,’ says the Spirit, ‘that they may rest from their labors, and their works follow them.’